MayankVikash/mayankvikash.in/index.md

 I have some future post ideas for this website.
 Some of them are:
 - Multiplication Table in Java
-- Program to check whether a triangle is right angled or not
+- Program to check whether a triangle is right-angled or not
 - Top 50 IT and Computer questions

 I have also written some essays which you can find on my medium and Blogspot profile.
 I am not that good at writing but I always try to write something helpful to readers, if not helpful then at least they may have fun reading it and it is worth their valuable time.

-Fun Fact: A few days back I had my English exam and I was told to write an essay describing your experience in a Children's park that is newly built in your locality.
+Fun Fact: A few days back I had my English exam and I was told to write an essay describing my experience in a Children's park that is newly built in your locality.
 You won't believe me I inserted a police case in a Children's park essay.
 It was not like children fighting each other.
 Basically, for building the park the authorities needed to cut down some trees and because of that some environmentalists protested and took this matter to the High Court.
 It was a pretty good essay two-page essay which I also enjoyed writing and you may also like reading.

 I will post that essay here or on my medium.